MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

    Inference latency is a common concern, and different platforms have different performance profiles.
 Serverless and PaaS services that use a utility model can be affected by the noisy neighbor problem and often have no throughput guarantees.
 On the other hand, the same platforms might offer a self-hosted option that provides guaranteed throughput with a pre-purchasing model.
 You can also consider self-hosting on Kubernetes to get predictable latency behavior.

    Be aware of service limits and quotas that might affect your performance, like those for [Azure OpenAI](/azure/ai-services/openai/quotas-limits).
 Often these quotas and limits are aggressively set to meet capacity demands, so if your choice of platform doesn't provide the performance that you require, you might need to adopt strategies to spread the compute demand across instances.

-   Advanced architectures can combine multiple deployments to achieve both fixed throughput for a bulk of the workload and bursting capabilities into more flexible compute.
+   Advanced architectures can combine multiple deployments to achieve fixed throughput for the bulk of the workload and bursting capabilities for a more flexible compute.

 ### Tools